amyschmid/ms-annotator/README.md

 ms-annotator in a terminal multiplexer such as [tmux](http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) or [screen](https://www.computerhope.com/unix/screen.htm).
-Doing so will ensure `ms-annotator` will remain persistant through connection disruptions and allow for resuming after closing the terminal.
+Doing so will ensure `ms-annotator` will remain persistent through connection disruptions and allow for resuming after closing the terminal.

 ## Requirements
-The following files are requred to run `ms-annotator`
+The following files are required to run `ms-annotator`

 ### Main configuration file
 `config.yaml`: